IBM-Bluemix-Docs/fss-financial-optimization-service/troubleshootingService.md

 To obtain an optimal solution, remove, replace, or change the constraints.
 {: tsResolve}

-## "description": "Unbounded"
+## "description": "Unbounded" or "description": "Infeasible or unbounded"

-An unbounded problem has an unlimited number of solutions.
+An unbounded problem is a problem that has no optimal solution.
+When a problem is reported to be "Infeasible or unbounded", you should treat is as being unbounded.
 {: tsSymptoms}

-The constraints do not restrict the objective function and the optimal objective goes to infinity.
+The constraints do not restrict the objective enough to provide an optimal solution.
 {: tsCauses}

-To obtain an optimal solution, add constraints to or change the parameters of the problem.
+To obtain an optimal solution, add constraints to the problem.
 {: tsResolve}

 ## "description": "XML request error: Did not find a position defined for a childId tag within positionGroup tag.
 Last reported engine status: PCO started."